Skip to Main Content

 Counseling Ambassadors

 Interested in our program?
 Connect with our Ambassadors!
-Each application year, from September to January, our Counseling Ambassadors are here to answer questions about our application process and provide career and advising support to prospective applicants.
+Each application year, from September to early spring, our Counseling Ambassadors are here to answer questions about our application process and provide career and advising support to prospective applicants.
 Use their Calendly to make an appointment today!

 What can the Ambassadors offer?